Explore Vietnam

 Izumi City

-Residents skew toward upper-middle-income families moving out of inner HCMC and Biên Hòa city in search of more space at lower density — particularly buyers attracted to the Japanese design quality of the Hankyu Hanshin partnership.
-Japanese expatriate families connected to the project's origin form a secondary segment.
-The investor share is modest relative to competing Đồng Nai townships; Nam Long has consistently positioned Izumi City as a long-stay community rather than a secondary-market flip product.
+Residents skew toward upper-middle-income families relocating from inner HCMC and Biên Hòa for more space at lower density, along with Japanese expatriate families connected to the Hankyu Hanshin and Tokyu partnerships.
+The investor share is meaningful but lower than at competing Đồng Nai townships — Nam Long has consistently positioned Izumi City toward long-stay homeowners rather than secondary-market flippers.